-In this, the second of a three part series, Keith Thompson our roving FRC Ambassador, looks at the variations between States regarding the use of the various types of roadside stops.
+In this, the second of a three-part series, Keith Thompson our roving FRC Ambassador, look at the variations between States regarding the use of the various types of rest areas.

 Rest Areas – General, State by State:

-Each State has their own regulations, or lack thereof, here we attempt to provide an overview of these variations.
+Each State has its own regulations, or lack thereof, here we attempt to provide an overview of these variations.

 In Queensland, in most cases the rules are quite well defined: